HubSpot/ui-extensions-examples/deals-summary/README.md

 [Full Local dev documentation](https://developers.hubspot.com/docs/guides/crm/private-apps/quickstart#3.-start-local-development) | [Full Secrets documentation](https://developers.hubspot.com/docs/guides/crm/private-apps/serverless-functions#managing-secrets)

-- Run npm install to install dependencies for this project.
 - Create a file named `.env` inside the app.functions folder (inside `src/app`)
 - In your HubSpot account, click on the CRM development item in the main navigation
 - In the sidebar under Tools select Private apps and find the Deals summary app.
 Click View access token and copy this token to your clipboard.